-- Suppliers and distributors have to be notified of the change in production, and this could cause problems.
+- Suppliers and distributors must be notified of the change in production, which could cause problems.

 - A temporary decrease in employee morale might be noticed due to the change in policy.

 When thinking about implementing the lean philosophy, a company first has to look at the process of the project.
-The process, or the action, is directly correlated with the input, materials and information, that leads to the result.
-Learning how all three of these states go hand and hand is essential to a better outcome.
+The process, or the action, is directly correlated with the input, materials, and information that leads to the result.
+Learning how these three states go hand in hand is essential to a better outcome.

 In order to do this efficiently, a company first has to understand a customer’s ideas and input on the final product.
 Listening to the customer is essential in eliminating waste and utilizing the most out of the given time structure.
 On average, most waste is derived when a company’s vision is not aligned with the customers.

-Waste can be defined as, overproduction, excessive inventory, defects, incorrect processing or work and essentially, what is not of value to the customer.
-Value over waste is the ratio of efficiency, and in order to do that better, trimming of waste and increased customer communication is vital.
+Waste can be defined as overproduction, excessive inventory, defects, incorrect processing or work, and essentially, what is not of value to the customer.
+Value over waste is the ratio of efficiency, and in order to do that better, trimming waste and increasing customer communication is vital.

 Initially, before a project is undertaken, a comprehensive plan of action should be constructed alongside a team of individuals who will manage.
 The three states of action (process, input, final product) should be thoroughly established and broken down.
-Identifying the potential causes of waste and difference should also be measured.
-This is done by research and communication between groups.
+Identifying the potential causes of waste and differences should also be measured.
+This is done through research and communication between groups.
 Due to the natural nature of humans, unpredictability is bound to happen.
-Using the lean philosophy however, variations of normal procedure should be spotted quickly and swiftly dealt with.
+Using the lean philosophy, however, variations of normal procedure should be spotted quickly and swiftly dealt with.

 What Exactly is Lean Construction?

 As discussed in prior sections, lean production is a philosophy, a methodology of thought and action.
-It is a system of ideas and ideologies that shape the way a project is handled and in turn helps the final product and the bottom line.
-There are many different schools, courses and tutorials available to businessmen interested in this modern approach of construction, but the overarching essential themes remain the same.
+It is a system of ideas and ideologies that shape how a project is handled and, in turn, helps the final product and the bottom line.
+Many different schools, courses, and tutorials are available to businessmen interested in this modern construction approach, but the overarching themes remain the same.
 The core values of beliefs of lean production are derived from a methodology known as lean production.

 What is Lean Production?